Mecca: Architectural landmarks

-Adorning the southern facade of the Masjid al-Haram, the Abraj al-Bait Complex, which towers over the Great Mosque, is a seven-building complex with the central clock tower having a length of 601 m (1,972 feet), making it the world's fourth-tallest building.
+Adorning the southern facade of the Masjid al-Haram is the Abraj al-Bait Complex; towering over the Great Mosque, it is a seven-building complex with the central clock tower having a length of 601 m (1,972 feet), making it the world's fourth-tallest building.
 All seven buildings in the complex also form the third-largest building by floor area.

-The Mecca Gate, known popularly as the Quran Gate, on the western entrance of the city, or from Jeddah.
+The Mecca Gate, known popularly as the Quran Gate, sits on the western entrance of the city, which is the route from Jeddah.
 Located on Highway 40, it marks the boundary of the Haram area where non-Muslims are prohibited from entering.
 The gate was designed in 1979 by an Egyptian architect, Samir Elabd, for the architectural firm IDEA Center.
 The structure is that of a book, representing the Quran, sitting on a rehal, or bookrest.

 Communications

 Press and newspapers

 The first press was brought to Mecca in 1885 by Osman Nuri Pasha, an Ottoman Wāli.
 During the Hashemite period, it was used to print the city's official gazette, Al Qibla.
 The Saudi regime expanded this press into a larger operation, introducing the new Saudi official gazette of Mecca, Umm al-Qurā.
 Mecca also has its own paper owned by the city, Al Nadwa.
 However, other Saudi newspapers are also provided in Mecca such as the Saudi Gazette, Al Madinah, Okaz and Al Bilad, in addition to other international newspapers.